Trapped in Ethiopia’s Tigray, people ‘falling like leaves’

 “Every time I get to talk to someone who managed to flee from the area, it’s like a round of pain and shock again and again,” said Teklehaymanot G. Weldemichel, a diaspora Tigrayan from Mai Kinetal.
 He said his family home there had been shelled at the beginning of the war, and his parents later returned to find every item in the house taken by Eritrean soldiers, even photo albums and frames.

+One resident who fled to Sudan, Kibreab Fisseha, told the AP that a cousin with diabetes who stayed in Mai Kinetal had died because of lack of food.
+“Both my parents are still there,” Kibreab said.
+“They are hiding in the house and I hope they are fine until help comes.”

-One Mai Kinetal resident told the AP he has been able to speak with his mother just once since the war began, in a short conversation about a month ago before phone service disappeared again.
+Another Mai Kinetal resident told the AP he has been able to speak with his mother just once since the war began, in a short conversation about a month ago before phone service disappeared again.

 “I have been calling ever since the war started,” he said, giving only his first name, Tsige, to protect his family.
 He said his mother described fierce fighting as Eritreans took control of their village and many people fled.